tkent198/hydraulic_wetro/README.md

 Simulation details: ```run_wetro_2020v2.m```.
 Video saved as ```MATLAB/mov/wetro2_Nk=100_Tend=1000.avi```.
 Number of elements Nk = 100 implies a grid-size of 4.21cm.

 ***Note:*** moor and reservoir coupling in the code is actually inconsistent with physical set-up.
 In the above simulations: the reservoir is coupled to the river channel only at s=0.932m; the moor is coupled to the river channel at s = 2.038m and canal at s = 0.932m (mathematically/numerically this is allowed, but makes little sense in reality -- unless a pipe carries partial outflow instantaneously from the moor to the reservoir location!).
 Note also that the actual Wetropolis river channel has length L=5.2m.
+This has been made consistent with reality in what follows below!

 #### Other comments
 * On a basic flood control experiment: constrain river depth to be less than hT = 0.02m in city by, e.g., temporarily turning off reservoir outflow (i.e., raise the weir height from 0.1m so reservoir acts as storage buffer during high rainfall, then lower weir height as rainfall lessens).
 This could be implemented in a straightforward but crude way as follows.